MinaProtocol/mina/src/app/website/posts/scans.markdown

   -> ~f:('b -> 'a -> 'b) -> 'b list
 ```
 </div>
-^[The `~init` in OCaml refers to a named argument, and `'a` and `'b` are a type unification variables that work similarly to generics in Java]
+^[The `~init` in OCaml refers to a named argument, and `'a` and `'b` are a type unification variables that work similarly to generics in Java.]
 </div>

 A scan combines elements of a collection together incrementally and returns all intermediate values.
 For example if our elements are numbers and our operation is plus, `scan [1;2;3] ~init:0 ~f:(fun b a → b + a)` has following evaluation trace:

 <div class="side-footnote-container">
 <div class="side-footnote">
-`::` means “cons” or prepend to the front of a linked list
+`::` means “cons” or prepend to the front of a linked list.
 </div>
 </div>
 <div class="code">